 In 2022, FDGS partnered with the Winterthur/University of Delaware Art Program in Art Conservation to complete for the project’s next phase.
 Phase 3 work entailed 3D laser scanning the sculpture’s existing pieces and developing a partial 3D model (Model #2) containing those pieces.

-Phases 4 & 5 will involve a comparative analysis between Models #1 and #2 to identify the missing sculpture parts to be recreated as part of the next phase.
-Restoration work will begin with the missing pieces will be recast created from zinc.
-The new and existing pieces will be placed over top a newly created metal skeletal framework and fused together.
+Phases 4 & 5 will involve a detailed comparative analysis between Models #1 and #2 to identify the missing sculpture parts to be recreated as part of the next phase.
+Restoration work will begin with the missing pieces will be recast or recreated based on the 3D model.
+The new and existing pieces will be fused together over top a newly created skeletal support framework.

 In Phase 6, the completed sculpture will be painted to match the colors of the original Delaware statue.

-Finally, during Phase 7, a sturdy and aesthetically appropriate base will be created at the museum destination to support the one-ton sculpture.
-Finally, the King Gambrinus statue will be delivered and installed for public presentation and long-term conservation.
-An interactive, interpretive history display will accompany the statue.
+Finally, during Phase 7, a sturdy and aesthetically appropriate base and interpretive history display will be created and installed at the museum destination.
+Finally, in Phase 8, the restored sculpture will be delivered and installed in the museum for public presentation.

 Thank you to the following project partners: